 For more information on rock fishing safety in English and other languages visit Recfishwest.

-Check the Explore Parks WA website for parks that are suitable for launching boats, mooring areas and restricted boating areas.
+Check Park Finder for parks that are suitable for launching boats, mooring areas and restricted boating areas.

 Before heading out onto the water, check your boating equipment thoroughly to ensure you have all your safety gear as required by Department of Transport and it is in good working order.
 Your safety equipment may include life jackets, distress beacon (EPIRB), marine radio, transceiver, flares, effective anchor and line, bailer or bilge pump, fresh water, first aid kit, rope, toolkit, torch, signalling mirror, fire extinguisher and alternative power source/spare motor.